 There are countless types of loans for many needs, and just as many places offer such funding.
 Each type of lender offers its pros and cons.

-When business owners think of lenders, it is likely the “big banks” that come to mind.
-International and national chains, as well as local and regional banks or credit unions, can offer business financing.
-However, business owners will likely find that these institutions have a much higher bar set to get your hands on cash.
-If you’re a business owner with a fair or poor credit score (about 660 or lower), or if you’ve been in business for only a short amount of time, it can be challenging to qualify for funding from traditional institutions.
+When business owners think of lenders, it’s likely the “big banks” that come to mind.
+International and national chains and local and regional banks or credit unions can offer business financing at competitive rates and terms.
+However, business owners often find these institutions have a much higher qualifying bar.

-These online lenders offer less strict requirements and faster approval times for business funding.
-An alternative lender can also get you faster access to your funding.
-They’re also more inclined to lend to small businesses, where big banks see them as a risk.
+Online lenders offer less strict requirements and faster approval times for business funding.
+An alternative lender can also get you more immediate access to your funding, sometimes within a day of approval.
+They’re also more inclined to lend to small businesses, where big banks may see them as a risk.

-Additionally, lending services such as Fast Capital 360 focus on your specific needs.
-Fast Capital 360 offers a wide variety of funding for operational needs — whether you need cash for working capital or need specific equipment, there is an assortment of financial products to assist immigrant loan seekers.
+Fast Capital 360 offers a wide variety of funding for operational needs.
+Whether you need cash for working capital or specific equipment, there is an assortment of financial products to assist immigrant loan seekers.